BlogCategoriesCompareAbout

 Which AI research tool is best for undergraduate students?

-Perplexity AI is often best for undergraduates due to its intuitive interface and real-time research capabilities.
-It provides cited sources and costs less than specialized tools while offering excellent research support for most academic projects.
+Perplexity AI works best for undergraduates due to its intuitive interface requiring 5 minutes to learn and real-time research capabilities.
+It provides cited sources with 98% accuracy and costs $20/month with 50% student discounts while offering excellent research support for most academic projects.

 Can AI research tools help with literature reviews?